The Dangers of Micronized Chemical Products — With Madison Toonder

 In my research, oysters introduced to varying SPFs of non-nano sized and uncoated mineral-based sunblock were not significantly affected behaviorally or on a cellular level.
 This is because the large size of the particles helped prevent the oysters from filtering in hazardous chemicals and digesting sunscreen particles.
 Additionally, the relatively “marine safe” and “human safe” ingredients in non-nano sized zinc oxide sunblock reduce the chance of any ingredients developing into hormone disruptors and negatively impacting marine life.

 Dive companies are requiring their participants to use eco-friendly sunblock because they have recognized a connection between higher amounts of sunscreen runoff and the bleaching of coral reefs.
 In a world of microplastics and micronized chemicals, we must hold ourselves accountable for the decisions we make to avoid products and support our environment.

 If you’d like to learn more about the issue, you can click here.

 And there you have it!
 Micronized chemical products like the ones found in sunscreen seem to have quite a dangerous effect on marine wildlife, particularly on the health of one of our greatest allies when it comes to filtering ocean water.
 If we want to keep creatures like the oyster healthy, then it’s up to us to make smart decisions when it comes to what sunscreen we purchase.
-As Madison said, looking for non-nanosized and uncoated mineral-based sunblock can really help to improve the quality and amount of harmful microparticles in our oceans.
+As Madison said, looking for non-nano sized and uncoated mineral-based sunblock can really help to improve the quality and amount of harmful microparticles in our oceans.
 So, next time you go out to purchase sunscreen for that beach day, think carefully about which brand you choose.
-It could make a big difference for the health of our oysters.
+It could make a big difference in the health of our oysters.